Bachelor of Music (Jazz and Improvisation)

 Applying for Start-year intake (February)

 All domestic students apply for this course through the Victorian Tertiary Admissions Centre (VTAC).
-Applications for start year 2019 are closed.

 If you are a domestic student studying your final year of secondary school outside Australia, you still apply through VTAC and you must submit your final results, as soon as they are available, to VTAC.
 You can submit your application to VTAC before you get your final results.